Sabacc-Organization/Sabacc-Org/client/src/README.md

 Contains index.js, global js functions.

 ## routes/
-Containes all the Svelte routes.
+Containes all the Svelte routes and their code.